o3de/o3de.org/content/docs/user-guide/gems/reference/multiplayer/multiplayer-debug/debug/desync-audit-trail.md

 | `net_DebutAuditTrail_HistorySize` | Maximum number of events the Audit Trail will aggregate.
 Raising this value is recommended if input or event auditing is enabled to compensate for increased event volume. | `int` |

 ## Auditing Categories

+The Audit Trail tool is designed to capture desync events, but can also be configured to capture *input events* and *custom events*.

 ### Desync

 Desyncs are the primary event captured by the Audit Trail.
 Consequently the Audit Trail organizes all activity around Desyncs.
 On the client, desyncs generally include a delta map of variables and the values the client and server disagreed on